Tax-loss harvesting is the investing technique of selling depreciated securities to offset gains within a given tax year.

 What Is Tax-Loss Harvesting?

-It’s worth nothing that anyone can deduct $3,000 in losses—it’s completely independent of whether you do tax-loss harvesting.
-In addition, although you can deduct only $3,000 in a given year, you can carry the losses over to subsequent years until they’re exhausted.
+Even if you don’t have any gains to offset, the IRS allows you to deduct up to $3,000 in capital losses from your ordinary income each year.
+Also, you can carry the losses over to subsequent years until they’re exhausted.
 So, for example, if you lose $15,000 in one year, you have five years of IRS deductions that can offset gains or add to the loss carryover.

 How Does Tax-Loss Harvesting Work?

 A portfolio of stocks is likely to have both winners and losers in any given year.
 If left untouched, this can lead to material portfolio deviations where the changes in value in individual securities cause the portfolio to become imbalanced.

 Tax-loss harvesting creates an opportunity to rebalance the portfolio back to model weight—you can claim losses and simultaneously pare down winners with large embedded gains.

 A hypothetical investor owns 10 securities in his portfolio.
 Three of them have currently lost value: Stock A, which is down 10%; stock B, which is down 7%; and stock C, which is down 4%.
 The remaining stocks are currently higher than when he bought them.